clebsonsh/john-task-list/README.md

 ## Insomnia endpoints export

--   thre is a file called endpoints.json at the project root folder with all local and remote endpoints for testing.
+-   There is a file called `endpoints.json` at the project root folder with all local and remote endpoints for testing.